gumaerc-testorg/sts.038-fall-2006/content/pages/readings.md

 McPhee, John.
 "Coal Train."
 In *Uncommon Carriers*.
 New York, NY: Farrar, Strauss, and Giroux, 2006, pp. 185-236.
 ISBN: 9780374280390.

-The Bush-Cheney Energy Plan: National Energy Policy.
-[Report of the National Policy Development Group, May 2001 (PDF)](https://www.nrc.gov/docs/ML0428/ML042800056.pdf).
+The Bush-Cheney Energy Plan: National Energy Policy. {{% resource_link "3b2bd170-b4bb-4c2a-8d4a-9a87e88656a7" "Report of the National Policy Development Group, May 2001 (PDF)" %}}.

 Skim the National Energy Policy.
 It is *long*.
 Read it to get a sense of what the plan actually is/was.